Cabinet okays scheme to provide Rs 1,624 cr over 5 yrs as subsidy to Indian shipping cos | Business

 ''In addition to this, it is intended to provide 30 days to any in-flagging vessel to replace the crew on board with Indian crew,'' it added.

-In order to address the cost disadvantage suffered by Indian flag ships, Finance Minister Nirmala Sitharaman has in her Union Budget for 2021-22 speech had announced a scheme providing Rs 1,624 crore over five years to promote flagging of merchant ships in India by providing subsidy support to Indian shipping companies in global tenders floated by ministries and CPSEs.
+In order to address the cost disadvantage suffered by Indian flag ships, Finance Minister Nirmala Sitharaman in her Union Budget for 2021-22 speech had announced a scheme providing Rs 1,624 crore over five years to promote flagging of merchant ships in India by providing subsidy support to Indian shipping companies in global tenders floated by ministries and central public sector enterprises (CPSEs).

-The statement said steps are also being taken to rationalize the manning requirements on the ships by aligning them with international standards.
+The statement said steps are also being taken to rationalise the manning requirements on the ships by aligning them with international standards.

+It further explained that for a ship which is flagged in India after February 1, 2021 and is less than 10 years at the time of flagging in India, the subsidy support would be extended at 15 per cent of the quote offered by the L1 foreign shipping company or the actual difference between the quote offered by the Indian flag vessel exercising Right of First Refusal (ROFR) and the quote offered by the L1 foreign shipping company, whichever is less.

+According to the statement, for a ship which is flagged in India after February 1, 2021 and which is between 10 to 20 years old at the time of flagging in India, the subsidy support would be extended at 10 per cent of the quote offered by the L1 foreign shipping company or the actual difference between the quote offered by the Indian flag vessel exercising ROFR and the quote offered by the L1 foreign shipping company, whichever is less.

+The scheme would be reviewed after 5 years, the statement said adding that the scheme has immense potential to generate employment.

+''Increase in Indian fleet will provide direct employment to Indian seafarers since Indian ships are required to employ only Indian seafarers,'' it said.

-It pointed out that despite having a 7,500 km long coastline, a significant national exim trade that is steadily growing on an annual basis, a policy of 100 per cent FDI in shipping since 1997 and Indian shipping industry and India's national fleet is proportionately small when compared with its global counterparts.
+The statement pointed out that despite having a 7,500 km long coastline, a significant national EXIM trade that is steadily growing on an annual basis, a policy of 100 per cent FDI in shipping since 1997 and Indian shipping industry and India's national fleet is proportionately small when compared with its global counterparts.
+Currently, the Indian fleet comprises of a meagre 1.2 per cent of the world fleet in terms of capacity.
+The share of Indian ships in the carriage of India's EXIM trade has drastically declined from 40.7 per cent in 1987-88 to about 7.8 per cent in 2018-19.
+This has led to an increase in foreign exchange outgo on account of freight bill payments to foreign shipping companies, to the tune of around USD 53 billion in 2018-19 and approximately USD 637 billion during the last 13 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)